-- 1.1 Quality Committee noted the extensive review of the recent 12 hour breaches in the Emergency Department.
-The root cause analysis identified the challenges relating to timely and effective mental health assessments.
-In addition this has exposed the difficulties experienced by East Midlands Ambulance Service (EMAS) in being able to transfer patients to an identified mental health facility out of area.
-Both Notts Healthcare and EMAS are working closely with the Trust to improve the pathways. - 1.2 The implementation of the NEWS2 National Early Warning Score is progressing well.
-The additional benefit to patients will be the inclusion of criteria to identify those patients with changes in confusion (delirium). - 1.3 Quality Committee noted the significant improvements in the Medicines Optimisation agenda.
+- The implementation of the NEWS2 National Early Warning Score is progressing well.
+The additional benefit to patients will be the inclusion of criteria to identify those patients with changes in confusion (delirium). - Quality Committee noted the significant improvements in the Medicines Optimisation agenda.
 PSQG have requested a review of the Medicines Optimisation metrics to ensure we are measuring more meaningful data, linking to Model Hospital and other regional measures.
-A proposal for the new format for Medicines Optimisation reporting will be presented to the September Quality Committee. - 1.4 Concern had been raised at the June PSQG meeting relating to compliance with the Blood Transfusion CAS Alert.
+A proposal for the new format for Medicines Optimisation reporting will be presented to the September Quality Committee. - Concern had been raised at the June PSQG meeting relating to compliance with the Blood Transfusion CAS Alert.
 Assurance was received at the July meeting that the Trust met all required elements.
 However this raised a wider question around the continued compliance with CAS Alerts in general.
-The Divisions have been asked to review compliance with all relevant CAS Alerts and provide an update via their exception reporting to the August PSQG. - 1.5 A Quality Summit chaired by the Medical Director for Ophthalmology was held on Friday 6 July 2018.
-The Summit was called following the identification of three patients who had suffered potential deterioration in their eyesight due to a delay to their treatment.
+The Divisions have been asked to review compliance with all relevant CAS Alerts and provide an update via their exception reporting to the August PSQG. - A Quality Summit, chaired by the Medical Director, for Ophthalmology was held on Friday 6 • July 2018.
+The Summit was called following the identification of three patients who had suffered potential deterioration in their evesight due to a delay to their treatment.
 A full investigation has been conducted into all three cases.
 The Summit acknowledged that Ophthalmology Services nationally are under significant pressure with a continuing increase in demand due to the complex conditions of an ageing population.
 In an attempt to support the service the CCG had employed Health Harmonie to provide a community triaging service to ensure patients were placed on the correct pathway in a timely manner.
 There have been concerns raised with the company and the CCG as the Trust had lost confidence in the ability of Health Harmonie to place patients appropriately.
 Two of the three patients investigated were placed on the wrong pathway resulting in the delay to their treatment whilst the delay in treatment for the third patient was as a result of the cancellation of activity during the adverse weather earlier in the year.
 The Trust has met with the CCG and are now satisfied that robust monitoring processes are in place with Health Harmonie to prevent a recurrence.
-Quality Committee should be assured that the Ophthalmology Service is safe as evidenced by the recent Royal College and GIRFT reviews undertaken. - 1.6 Alison Whitham, Head of Midwifery updated Quality Committee on the significant improvements and progress made on the Maternity Improvement Plan.
+Quality Committee were assured that the Ophthalmology Service is safe as evidenced by the recent Royal College and GIRFT reviews undertaken. - Alison Whitham, Head of Midwifery updated Quality Committee on the significant improvements and progress made on the Maternity Improvement Plan.
 The Committee acknowledged that the governance grip in the service was unrecognisable from 2015 and thanked the team for all the work.
-The service has been asked to review their current performance dashboard to include some of the advanced metrics they are working towards. - 1.7 A regular update on progress in both the Ophthalmology and Maternity Improvement plans will be provided to Quality Committee to ensure they remain on track.
+The service has been asked to review their current performance dashboard to include some of the advanced metrics they are working towards. - A regular update on progress in both the Ophthalmology and Maternity Improvement plans will be provided to Quality Committee to ensure they remain on track.